vienvuong/portfolio/content/blog/few-shot-nerf.md

 However, even with these optimizations, NeRF still proves to be too slow compared to classical volume rendering methods like voxel grids and multi-plane images (MPIs).
 It is clear that for the goal of instant training and real-time rendering to be achieved, the MLP itself will have to be modified.

 In this section, we will go over six approaches that attempt to speed up NeRF training and/or rendering time.
-Some papers (instant-NGP and VQAD) also manage to significantly reduce storage size and training time memory overhead.
+Some papers (Instant-NGP and VQAD) also manage to significantly reduce storage size and training time memory overhead.
 We will discuss methods that propose using some kind of specialized data structure to store the neural representation data and/or replacing the MLP altogether.

 - Coninuous volume representation (same as original NeRF)